ITfoxtec/FoxIDs/docs/token-exchange.md

 # Token exchange

-FoxIDs support two different sceneries of token exchange: [token exchange in the same track](#token-exchange-in-the-same-track) and [token exchange by trust to external IdP/OP](#token-exchange-by-trust).
+Foxids support two different sceneries of token exchange: [token exchange in the same track](#token-exchange-in-the-same-track) and [token exchange by trust to external IdP/OP](#token-exchange-by-trust).

 In the same track it is possible to do token exchange of access tokens in a [web application](#access-token-to-access-token-in-web-application) or [API/resource](#access-token-to-access-token-in-api) to another resource.